microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ![Patient Resources](./images/patient-count-postman.png)
 3. Select a Patient Resource and record the patient identifier.
 This will be used to create the Consent Resource.

 Visual Studio Code with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension may also be used to complete this challenge.
-See the walkthrough [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/using-rest-client) for details on how to use REST Client to access Azure Healthcare APIs.
+See the walkthrough [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/using-rest-client) for details on how to use REST Client to access Azure Health Data Services FHIR service.
 Be sure to note that in all cases you will be using the FHIR-Proxy endpoint to complete this challenge.

 ## Step - 2 Post Consent Record to FHIR Service

-1. Review and update (as needed) the sample Consent resource, which may be found [here](./sample-data/consent-resource.json).
+1. Review and update (as needed) the sample Consent Resource, which may be found [here](./sample-data/consent-resource.json).
 Be sure to use the Patient Resource obtained in Step 1.
-2. Create a new request in Postman and post the consent resource.
+2. Create a new request in Postman and post the Consent Resource.

 ## Step - 3 Configure Secure FHIR Consent Opt-Out